Cemeteries & Memorials

 This Memorial is located behind the Boyup Brook Shire Council building.

-A Remembrance Service is held on the 2nd Tuesday every September.
+A Remembrance Service is held annually on the 2nd Tuesday every September.

 The above photograph with Harold Cowie, was taken 23 August 1991 – the year of the first service with the original memorial stone.